bw-math/bw-math/source/references/python/01_SETUP.rst

 Packages
 ========

 By default, Python comes installed with the `Standard Library <https://docs.python.org/3/library/index.html>`_.
 The **Standard Library** is a collection of common functions and utilities.
-For instance, the `math` library is part of the **Standard Library**. `math` contains functions for computing trigonemtric ratios, generating random numbers, calculating powers and roots, etc. You can use `math` functions by first `import`-ing the library and accessing its content with *dot notation*.
+For instance, the `math` library is part of the **Standard Library**. `math` contains functions for computing trigonemtric ratios, calculating powers and roots, etc. You can use `math` functions by first `import`-ing the library and accessing its content with *dot notation*.
 Start an interpretter session and type,

 .. code:: python